 While working at the waterfront or while swimming or boating, a "conservative" bathing suit is required.
 For the males this means no cut-offs or jams but swim suits no shorter than mid-thigh, and for the females a one piece bathing suit or tankini covering the belly.
 If a T-shirt is desired while working at the waterfront, it must be a Scouting T-shirt.
-Mile Swim staff may attend lunch in swimsuits.
-All other waterfront staff must attend lunch in a Class B uniform.
+All waterfront staff must attend lunch in a Class B uniform.
 Long pants shall only be allowed on cool days with the approval of the Camp Administration and Waterfront Director.